Zaphodious/proompt/README.md

 Then, copy the contents of [example.sh] into your .bashrc (or equivilant file), making sure to replace your existing PS2 binding.

+# Fonts

+Please ensure that a [Nerd Font](https://www.nerdfonts.com/font-downloads) is being used.
+To use the default carrot, a [font with extended unicode symbols](https://fonts.google.com/noto/specimen/Noto+Sans+Symbols?query=noto+sans+symbols) should also be installed on your system.

 ## Usage

 The command accepts several arguments.
 The -i, -c, and -t flags are one-time,